manuelpuyol/csnow/README.md

 - (3) a button or link to delete the record

 Click on the `Delete` button and the tournament should be destroyed.
+It also destroys the tournament matches, the bets placed on those matches and the tournament_placemenets of the tournament

 - (4) a link to view a list or table of all records from a foreign key relationship (this list does not have to give all attributes from the other relation, but must show at least 4 attributes)